Martial Arts Auckland

 Real Training — Not a Demo

-What Does a Krav Maga Class Actually Look Like?
+What Does a Krav Maga Class in Auckland Actually Look Like?

 Classes at Birkenhead are structured but straightforward — warm-up, technique work, partner drills, and scenario training.
 You work with a partner, not against one.
 The focus is on doing the technique correctly under realistic conditions, not on outperforming the person next to you.